Last updated January 9th 2019

-The GDPR is a new legal framework from the EU that takes effect on May 25, 2018.
+The GDPR is a legal framework from the EU that took effect on May 25, 2018.
 It’s an updated version of the Data Protection Directive.

 SourceKnowledge does not itself or with third parties collect, share, use, store any personally identifiable information (PII) on EU users.
 Personal data encompases location data, cookie ID’s IP addresses, advertising ID’s or another other identifiable or pseudonymous information.